1jour1vin

 Nose

-an aromatic complexity of ripe fruit, a stony and mineral character
+an aromatic complexity of ripe fruit, with a stony, mineral character

-powerful and firm, with a mineral, persistent, and structured texture
+powerful and firm, with a mineral character that is persistent and well-structured

 Serve